 Ordinary shares in issue in the Company rank pari passu with any new ordinary shares issued in the Company.
 All the ordinary shares in issue carry the same right to receive all dividends and other distributions declared, made or paid by the Company.

-The issue of shares in lieu of cash dividends is considered a bonus issue under the terms of the Companies Act 2006 and the
+The issue of shares in lieu of cash dividends is considered a bonus issue under the terms of the Companies Act 2006 and the nominal value of the shares is charged to the share premium account.

-29 - Group's share plans
+32 - Group's share plans